X-Men fan fiction

 “The Bogarts?”
 Ororo asked gently.
 Her elegant voice was whisper-soft.

 Scott shook his head in answer.

 “I am too,” he replied, then he swallowed hard, regrouping.
 “I didn’t know what else to do.
 So I ran.
 I kept running until the professor found me.
 He brought me back here, and he and Hank set to work figuring out my optic blasts.
 It got easier from there forward, just understanding what I was, what was happening to me.

 “The blasts get their energy from sunlight; that’s what Hank meant when he said I’d recharge, and it’s why the light hurt my eyes before.
-My body hadn’t completely adjusted to the process and–” he paused over his next two words, “the damage to my brain was making everything more difficult than it would have been otherwise.”
+My body hadn’t completely adjusted to the process and–” he paused over his next few words, “the damage to my brain was making everything more difficult than it would have been otherwise.”

 “Then Hank knew, from the beginning, that you couldn’t control it,” Jean said quietly.

 Scott nodded.
 He was obviously grateful for that.
 “That was one of the first things the scans showed him.
 After I told him about how the quartz glasses had helped me before, he started working on another, stronger, pair.”
 Scott took a deep breath.
 “The first time I opened my eyes again... it felt like a miracle.”
 He smiled appreciatively in the direction of Hank’s lab.
 “The ruby quartz lenses are able to safely absorb and dissipate the impact of my optic blasts.
 No more pressure in my head; no more headaches.”

 “Except for the recharging,” Jean contradicted him, saying the last word carefully.